Nilmi/api-test/README.md

 - Code organized in to,
     - Gherkin test cases:

-        - Test cases are organized in feature files as scenarios (package: src/test/resources/features/)
+        - Test cases are organized in feature files as scenario outline (package: src/test/resources/features/).
         - Test cases can be tagged according to the test suite they belong / functionality they cover.
         - Once test cases are tagged like this, the tag can be used to run test cases as test suite.
         - Currently there is one test case in feature directory to cover the given acceptance criteria.